 This step in the process may take a week or more, so it’s important to get started as soon as possible.
 A 360 leadership assessment includes a self reflection and peer feedback.
 The goal of a 360 is to help you identify strengths and areas of opportunity.

 Having the self assessment compared to peer feedback can also help you see where you might be rating yourself differently from the people who work with you.
 Torch coach Elizabeth Howes provides a useful guide to unpacking the results of your first 360 leadership assessment.

 4. Revise your leadership development goals (include timeline)

 Now that you’ve had time to write your first draft of goals, think about traits of leaders you admire, and review your 360 results, it’s a good time to go back to those goals and ensure they align with how you want to move forward.

-- Did I discover a blind spot in my 360 that I should add a developmental goal around?
+- Did I discover a hidden opportunity in my 360 that I should add a developmental goal around?

 - Is there a trait of a leader I admire that I could receive mentorship from?